 \section{Introduction}

 \IEEEPARstart{T}he reliability of the power system under the impact of increasing renewable penetration and extreme weather conditions is a rising concern.
-In the developed world, the decreasing number of dispatch-able fossil-fuel power plants and reduced system inertia render the power system more vulnerable to natural disasters\cite{Johnson2019}.
-Recent examples include the rolling blackouts across California lasting for days due to the wildfire\cite{Penn2020}.
+In the developed world, the decreasing number of dispatchable fossil-fuel power plants and reduced system inertia render the power system more vulnerable to natural disasters\cite{Johnson2019}.
+Recent examples include the rolling blackouts across California due to the wildfire\cite{Penn2020} and disastrous power outages in Texas due to the extremely cold weather \cite{Levin2022}.
 In the developing world, increasing electricity demand and aging infrastructure result in frequent power outages.
 In sub-Saharan African countries, the outage time of public utility is commonly around 10\%, and even reaches 50\% in some instances \cite{Lee2018}.

-To provide a more resilient power supply, microgrids aggregate local renewable energy resources and loads via a small network, and operate with or without the grid connection flexibly, thanks to modern inverter-based design \cite{Pogaku2007}.
-In this setting, microgrids can still supply loads when the grid experiences the scheduled under-frequency load shedding (UFLS)\cite{Teng2016} or unpredictable power cuts.
-To tackle the utility blackout, the islanding capability of the microgrid is incorporated into the power scheduling \cite{Khodaei2014, Liu2017}.
-On the demand side, smart load shedding is employed to mitigate power imbalances.
-For example, ref. \cite{Li2011a, Bahrami2018} use the utility functions to model users' comfort when using different appliances so that flexible loads can be shifted efficiently for peak shaving in distributed power networks.
+To tackle utility failures and power cuts, microgrids aggregate local renewable energy resources and loads in a small network, and operate flexibly with or without the grid connection, thanks to modern inverter-based design \cite{Pogaku2007}.
+Microgrids can thus supply loads when the grid experiences scheduled under-frequency load shedding (UFLS)\cite{Teng2016} or unpredictable power cuts.
+This islanding capability is incorporated into the power scheduling of microgrids \cite{Khodaei2014, Liu2017}.
+Smart load shedding is also employed to mitigate power imbalances in microgrids.
+For example, refs. \cite{Li2011a, Bahrami2018} model users' utility functions using different appliances so that flexible loads can be shifted efficiently for peak shaving in distributed power networks.